Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Guide.md

 - `DatabaseProviders.Oracle` – _Oracle_

 When you call `AddDatastore`, Swytch will associate the provided connection string with the selected database provider internally.
-This registration must occur before attempting to use that provider in your app logic.
+This registration must occur before attempting to use that provider or perform any database operations in your app logic.

 ### Retrieving a Connection